US Sanctions Company Accused of Developing Iran’s Chemical Weapons

 He said the U.S. government aims to counter the Iranian regime’s efforts to develop chemical weapons, “including those that may be used by its proxies and partners to support Iran’s destabilizing agenda of inciting and prolonging conflict around the world.”

-The Treasury said those targeted constitute a “shadow banking network” used by Iran’s Ministry of Defence and Armed Forces Logistics (MODAFL) and the Islamic Revolutionary Guard Corps (IRGC), both of which are under U.S. sanctions.
+The Treasury said those targeted constitute a “shadow banking network” used by Iran’s Ministry of Defence and Armed Forces Logistics (MODAFL) and the Islamic Revolutionary Guard Corps (IRGC), both of which are already under U.S. sanctions.

-The network helped the MODAFL and the IRGC gain access to the international financial system and process the equivalent of billions of dollars since 2020, the treasury stated.
+The network helped the MODAFL and the IRGC gain access to the international financial system and process the equivalent of billions of dollars since 2020, the Treasury stated.

 It said the MODAFL and IRGC used the revenue generated through networks of Iranian exchange houses and foreign cover companies to support the provision of weapons and funding to Iran’s proxy groups, including Yemen’s Houthi terrorist group.